nxdens/ct-bone/README.md

 ## Issues:
 1. Tiff reader not yet working due to weird header for vtk
 2. speed of framebuffer better but I think we can still make it faster
+3. Not fully utilizing the graphics card for the computations which could be why some of the rotating is slower

 ## To-do:
 1. Get tiff reader working for the weird header